The crucial role of adhesion in the transmigration of active droplets through interstitial orifices

-At the entry of the constriction, the droplet deforms (Fig.\ref{fig6}a,b,c) and elongates to squeeze in (Fig.\ref{fig6}d), thus causing a further increase of $F_{el}^{bf}$, which attains its maximum value approximately in the middle of the pore.
-On the contrary, $F_{el}^{lc}$ initially decreases (Fig.\ref{fig6}a) since the splay distortion slightly weakens, and then it rapidly augments (Fig.\ref{fig6}b,c,d), especially when bend deformations appear at the front.
+At the entry of the constriction, the droplet deforms (Fig.\ref{fig6}a,b,c) and elongates to squeeze in (Fig.\ref{fig6}d), thus causing a further increase of $F_{\textrm{el}}^{\textrm{bf}}$ (capturing the growth of interfacial area), which attains its maximum value approximately in the middle of the pore.
+On the contrary, $F_{\textrm{el}}^{\textrm{lc}}$ initially decreases since the splay distortion slightly weakens, and then it rapidly augments, especially when bend deformations appear at the front.
 Once at the exit of the pore, the droplet decompresses and the liquid crystal deformations turn milder (Fig.\ref{fig6}e,f), thus both free energy contributions gradually reduce to values comparable with those hold before the crossing.
-During such process $F_{ad}$ turns negative when the drop interface starts to adhere to the pillars, attaining its higher (absolute) values at the entry (Fig.\ref{fig6}a) and within the pore (Fig.\ref{fig6}c,d), essentially because larger portions of interfaces are in close contact with the pillars.
+During such process $F_{\textrm{ad}}$ turns negative when the drop interface starts to adhere to the pillars, attaining its higher (absolute) values at the entry (Fig.\ref{fig6}a) and within the pore (Fig.\ref{fig6}c,d), basically because larger portions of interfaces are in close contact with the pillars.

-If the size of the constriction decreases ($\lambda\simeq 0.2$, Fig.\ref{fig6}, right panel), $F_{el}^{bf}$, $F_{el}^{lc}$ and $F_{ad}$ show a time evolution akin to that discussed previously, albeit larger values are observed when the drop crosses the pore.
-Indeed, $F_{el}^{bf}$ and $F_{el}^{lc}$ rise, once again, at the entrance of the gap (Fig.\ref{fig6}g), slightly decrease later since elastic deformations gets globally milder (Fig.\ref{fig6}h), and then considerably augment up to a maximum (almost doubling the values observed for a drop migrating freely in the microchannel), when the drop front squeezes in (Fig.\ref{fig6}i,j) and attains a hourglass shape (Fig.\ref{fig2}s).
-Afterwards, $F_{el}^{bf}$ and $F_{el}^{lc}$ continuously diminish (Fig.\ref{fig6}k,l) until the drop has left the pore.
-As in the previous case, $F_{ad}$ turns negative once the interface adheres to the pillars, and its larger values are obtained basically when the drop displays the ampule and the hourglass shape.
+If the size of the constriction decreases ($\lambda\simeq 0.2$, Fig.\ref{fig6}n,q,p), $F_{\textrm{el}}^{\textrm{bf}}$, $F_{\textrm{el}}^{\textrm{lc}}$ and $F_{\textrm{ad}}$ show a time evolution akin to that discussed previously, albeit larger values are observed when the drop crosses the pore.
+Indeed, $F_{\textrm{el}}^{\textrm{bf}}$ and $F_{\textrm{el}}^{\textrm{lc}}$ rise, once again, at the entrance of the gap (Fig.\ref{fig6}g), slightly decrease later since elastic deformations gets globally milder (Fig.\ref{fig6}h), and then considerably augment up to a maximum (almost doubling the values observed for a drop migrating freely in the microchannel), when the drop front squeezes in (Fig.\ref{fig6}i,j) and attains a hourglass shape.
+Afterwards, $F_{\textrm{el}}^{\textrm{bf}}$ and $F_{\textrm{el}}^{\textrm{lc}}$ continuously diminish (Fig.\ref{fig6}k,l) until the drop has left the pore.
+As in the previous case, $F_{\textrm{ad}}$ turns negative once the interface adheres to the pillars, and its larger values are obtained basically when the drop displays the ampule and the hourglass shape.